deckhouse/virtualization/images/cdi-artifact/patches/README.md

 Add capabilities for deckhouse provisioners to cdi StorageProfile.

-#### `013-support-converting-images-to-different-formats.patch`
+#### `013-converting-images-in-filesystem-to-qcow2.patch`

-Support for converting images to different formats.
+Converting images in the file system to qcow2.

 #### `014-delete-service-monitor.patch`